 First, a quick crash course in the pre-pregnancy phase of things…

 Every month, there is a cycle of hormones that prepare your uterus for possible pregnancy, develop and release an egg for possible fertilization, and either maintain pregnancy or prompt the shedding of your uterine lining so the process can start all over.
 The majority of women ovulate, or drop said egg, mid-cycle.
 So if your cycle is say, 28 days, with cycle day (CD) 1 being the first day of bleeding, ovulation would be around CD14.
-Pregnancy is only possible when an egg is present in the Fallopian tube, and an egg on average only survives about 48 hours after ovulation.
+Pregnancy is only possible when an egg is present in the Fallopian tube, and an egg on average only survives about 24 to 48 hours after ovulation.
 So, the first question you should ask yourself when questioning when do pregnancy symptoms start is if pregnancy is even possible.

 For example, intercourse during or just before your period leaves a very slim chance of pregnancy, because sperm can only survive on average about 5 days, and the egg isn’t usually around until mid-cycle and is long gone by late cycle.
 You can read more about calculating your chances of pregnancy here.